bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

     Use this function to replace any plain text tick labels with LaTeX notation:

     .. bokeh-plot:: docs/user_guide/examples/styling_math_text_latex_tick_labels.py
         :source-position: above

+LaTeX on RangeSlider and Slider widget titles
+    To use LaTeX notation in the title of a :ref:`userguide_interaction_widgets_range_slider` or :ref:`userguide_interaction_widgets_slider` widget, pass a raw string literal beginning and ending with `MathJax default delimiters`_ and containing LaTeX notation as the ``title`` parameter.
+For example:

+    .. bokeh-plot:: docs/user_guide/examples/styling_math_text_latex_slider_widget_title.py
+        :source-position: above

 LaTeX with div and paragraph widgets